kleinbottle/css-colors/docs/manual.typ

 === Function

-The CSS Colors Module provides a function `css` defined as:
+The `css-colors` package provides a single function `css` defined as:

 ```typ
 css(